 Electronic instructions for use (eIFU) unlock a range of benefits for medical device and in vitro diagnostics (IVD) manufacturers, from reducing costs to increasing flexibility.
 But any data managed online must be protected, and eIFU systems are no exception.
 Manufacturers must ensure they can maintain high standards of safety and security and meet all the regulatory requirements.

-Dimitri Jordens, eIFU and information security manager for eIFU expert Qarad, explains exactly what manufacturers should keep in mind when it comes to managing an eIFU system.
+Dimitri Jordens, eIFU and information security manager for eIFU expert IFUcare, explains exactly what manufacturers should keep in mind when it comes to managing an eIFU system.

 Protect against threats